samueljmurray/docs/timber-service/billing.md

 ## Billing periods

 Timber billing periods operate on a 30 day cycle, starting with the day the plan was activated.
 For example, if you upgraded to the 250gb plan on Oct 13, your billing period would start on October 13 and end on November 11.
-Unless you're [in a trail](#trials), you will be billed at the beginnning of your billing period.
+Unless you're [in a trail](#trials), you will be billed at the beginning of your billing period.

 ## Trials